Kate Townsend CG®

 - Available for virtual events

-Kate is a former professional investigator turned genealogist specializing in Pennsylvania and Ohio genealogical research.
-She also has experience with court records, immigration, and naturalization records.
-Kate is the owner of Family History Investigations LLC.
-She is also the Immediate Past Chair of the National Genealogical Society Delegate Council.
+Kate is a former professional investigator turned genealogist who specializes in Pennsylvania genealogical research.
+She also has experience with Ohio, West Virginia, and New York City records and has expertise with court records, immigration, and naturalization records.
+Kate owns Family History Investigations LLC.

 Kate has spoken at national and local genealogical societies, libraries, and conferences, including the National Genealogical Society Family History Conference, New England Regional Genealogical Consortium, Ohio Genealogical Society Conference, and RootsTech.

 Kate completed Boston University's Certificate in Genealogical Research in May 2020.
 Since then, she has completed continuing education at the Institute of Genealogy and Historical Research (IGHR), the Genealogical Research Institute of Pittsburgh (GRIP), and the Salt Lake Institute of Genealogy (SLIG).
 She is a graduate of ProGen 58.
-Kate holds the Certified Genealogist® credential.
+She previously served as the Chair of the National Genealogical Society Delegate Council.
+Kate holds the Certified Genealogist® credential as of February 2024.

 Whether you want to discover when a particular ancestor arrived in America, find evidence that your great-great-grandfather served in the Civil War, or identify your maternal great-grandmother, Kate can assist you with your genealogical research pursuits.
 Kate will work with you to formulate a research plan and research question(s) to accomplish your goals.